 The job application process in philosophy is a long one.
-Most advertisements for tenuretrack jobs appear in the October and November issues of Jobs for Philosophers (published by the APA), with first interviews held via skype or at the Eastern APA between Christmas and New Year's, and second interviews on campus January-February, for jobs that begin the following Fall semester.
+Most advertisements for tenuretrack jobs appear in October and November in PhilJobs: Jobs for Philosophers, with first interviews held via skype or at the Eastern APA around New Year's, and second interviews on campus January-February, for jobs that begin the following Fall semester.